 Further changes to the law allowed other entities besides school boards the ability to authorize charter schools.
 In 1997, the state gave chartering authority in Milwaukee to the chancellor of the University of Wisconsin - Milwaukee (UW-Milwaukee), the Milwaukee Area Technical College (MATC), and the Common Council of the City of Milwaukee.
 In the 1998 budget adjustment session, the state allowed districts to contract with one of the 12 CESAs to operate a charter school located within the CESA region.
 In the 2001-2003 budget bills, the University of Wisconsin - Parkside (UW-Parkside) was given chartering authority, allowing it to establish a single charter school.
-These independent chartering entities (UW-Milwaukee, UW-Parkside, MATC, and the City of Milwaukee) are often referred to as "2r" authorizers because Wis.
-Stat. § 118.40 (2r) pertains to these entities.
+In addition, a number of changes regarding authorizers were made to Wisconsin's charter school law under 2015 Wisconsin Act 55.
+Under Act 55, five new entities were allowed to authorize independent charter schools: (a) the Office of Educational Opportunity (OEO) in the UW System; (b) the Gateway Technical College District Board; (c) the College of Menominee Nation; (d) the Lac Courte Oreilles Ojibwa Community College; and (e) the Waukesha County Executive.
+These independent chartering entities are often referred to as "2r" or "2x" authorizers because Wis.
+Stat. § 118.40 (2r) and Wis.
+Stat. § 118.40 (2x) pertains to these entities.
 (For more information, see Independent Authorizers.)
-In addition, a number of changes regarding authorizations were made to Wisconsin's charter school law under 2015 Wisconsin Act 55.
-Under Act 55, five new entities were allowed to authorize independent charter schools: (a) the Office of Educational Opportunity (OEO) in the UW System; (b) the Gateway Technical College District Board; (c) the College of Menominee Nation; (d) the Lac Courte Oreilles Ojibwa Community College; and (e) the Waukesha County Executive.
-None of these entities authorized a charter school during the 2017-18 school year.
-Act 55 also established that the Board of Regents approval is no longer statutorily required for charter schools authorized by UW-Milwaukee and UW-Parkside.
+Act 55 also established that the Board of Regents' approval is no longer statutorily required for charter schools authorized by UW- Milwaukee and UW-Parkside.
 The number of independent authorizers further increased in 2017 Wisconsin Act 59, allowing any UW chancellor or any technical college district board to contract with a person to operate an independent charter school.

 In addition to changes regarding authorizing entities, the law has undergone other modifications.
-The 1998 budget adjustment session established: a) procedures for when a school board is petitioned for the opening of a charter school; b) procedures for converting a nonsectarian private school to a charter school; and c) the requirement for charter schools to state their relationship with a school district as an instrumentality or noninstrumentality.
+The 1998 budget adjustment session established: a) procedures for when a school board is petitioned for the opening of a charter school; b) procedures for converting a nonsectarian private school to a charter school; and c) the requirement for charter schools to state their relationship with a school district as an instrumentality or non-instrumentality.
 Changes that occurred in the 2003-2005 biennial budget exempted a specific charter school sponsored by UW-Milwaukee (Woodlands Academy) from some residency requirements.
 Additional changes in 2005 resulted in the elimination of previous school year attendance requirements for students residing in Milwaukee.
 In 2006, the law was changed again to allow authorizers to enter into a contract with a charter school that enrolls or offers limited courses to one sex, provided that a comparable school or course is available to the opposite sex.
 In 2008, the law was further amended to clarify requirements for virtual charter schools.
 In 2013, the legislature expanded the locations of charter schools authorized by the UW-Milwaukee to include charter schools located anywhere in Milwaukee County or in an adjacent county.
-In addition, students who resided in Milwaukee County or in an adjacent county could attend any independent charter school established in Milwaukee County or in an adjacent county.
-2017 Wisconsin Act 59 removed the previous residency and location restrictions.
+In addition, students who resided in Milwaukee County or in an adjacent county 2017 Wisconsin Act 59 removed most of the previous residency and location restrictions.
+The only remaining restriction is that Waukesha County Executive-authorized schools would still need to be located in Waukesha County.